 There are also several small but highly welcome enhancements in PX-360, such as the reverb levels, power button, and transpose keys that further enhance the user experience.

 The Casio Privia PX-360 still maintains its portability and connectivity options.
-Most importantly, the PX-360 is the successor of the PX-350, hence, there is not availability issue.
-Hence, it is the excellent choice for pianists and gigging musicians.
+Most importantly, the PX-360 is the successor of the PX-350, hence, there is no availability issue.
+Hence, it is an excellent choice for pianists and gigging musicians.

 Related Digital Piano Reviews: